roc-lang/roc/crates/lang_srv/README.md

 Tests use expect-test, which is a snapshot/expect testing framework.
 If a change is made that requires updating the expect tests run `cargo test` confirm that the diff is correct, then run `UPDATE_EXPECT=1 cargo test` to update the contents of the files with the new output.

+## Config

+You can set the environment variables below to control the operation of the language.

+`ROCLS_DEBOUNCE_MS`: Sets the amount of time to delay starting analysis of the document when a change comes in.
+This prevents starting pointless analysis while you are typing normally.
+Default: `100`

+`ROCLS_LATEST_DOC_TIMEOUT_MS`: Sets the timeout for waiting for an analysis of the latest document to be complete.
+If a request is sent that needs the latest version of the document to be analyzed, then it will wait up to this duration before just giving up.
+Default: `5000`